duguyue100/conceptors/README.md

 + The final objective is to realize _Random Feature Conceptor_ network, this network gives a biological plausible solution to realize conceptors.

 + I was testing the conceptor network and this time, I used a 2-d signal instead of 1-d.
 The signal is made up by two sine waves that have different frequencies.
 Turns out the network output can almost match the first dimension, and it's failed to reconstruct the second dimension.
+(This problem is fixed, I mis-calculated one equation in the updating function).

 ## Contacts
 Yuhuang Hu